Nipun Mehta is the founder of ServiceSpace, an incubator of projects that works at the intersection of volunteerism

 What was the pilgrimage about?

-In a gift economy, goods and services are given without any strings attached; it is an economic system where it is the circulation of the gifts within the community that leads to an increase in connections, increase in relationship strength; in this context, hoarding actually decreases wealth.
+In a gift economy, goods and services are given without any strings attached; it is an economic system where it is the circulation of the gifts within the community that leads to an increase in connections, increase in relationship strength; in this context, hoarding decreases wealth.
 At its core, gift-economy is a shift from consumption to contribution, transaction to trust, scarcity to abundance, and isolation to community.

 How’s that different from just philanthropy?

-A gift economy is an ecosystem of sustenance where you are taken care of, not by earning your keep, but by doing small acts of kindness and trusting that what goes around will eventually come around.
+A gift economy is an ecosystem of sustenance where you’re taken care of, not by earning your keep, but by doing small acts of kindness and trusting that what goes around will eventually come around.
 Philanthropy, kindness, and compassion are some of the values of that ecosystem.

 How does it work?

 Is this is a new idea?

 Not at all.
-In fact, it’s an ancient idea.
+It’s an ancient idea.
 Native Americans in the West, Bushmen tribes of the Kalahari Desert in Africa, monastic traditions of the East, and perhaps all indigenous cultures around the world were rooted in the gift-economy.

 What are your fundamental guiding principles?